kcrary/istari/docs/rules-db.md

 ### Rewriting

-This rules are tailor made to justify certain transformations in the rewriter, since the underlying derivations are often quite large.
+This rules are tailor-made to justify certain transformations in the rewriter, to improve performance and robustness.
+(Some of the justifying derivations are quite large.)

 - `eeqtpRefl A`